pluja/openai-telegram-bot/README.md

 - Clear ChatGPT context history (to save tokens).
 - Per-user context and usage metrics.
-- No database, data is saved on-memory.
+- No database, data is saved in-memory.

 ## Self-hosting